YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZSHOWBADFUNC
 ----------------------

-ZSHOWBADFUNC, An illegal function was specified for ZSHOW
+ZSHOWBADFUNC, An invalid information code was specified with ZSHOW or $ZJOBEXAM()

 Run Time Error: This indicates that ZSHOW argument code specified an invalid action.